sylhare/sylhare.github.io/_posts/2022/2022-04-26-How-to-bulk-mutate-in-graphql.md

   U -->> P: Load data
   U ->> P: Send Bulk Mutation
-  Note over P: Will use data loaded <br> to run the mutations Loop For all input in the loaded data
+  Note over P: Will use data loaded <br> to run the mutations Loop For all inputs in the loaded data
     P ->> B: createUser
     P ->> B: addUserToGroup
     Note over P: Based on previous mutation <br> to get the created User's ID